 I’ve found that writing things out rather than just letting them ruminate in my head helps me solidify and keep track of details, and this in turn makes it easier to figure out how to flesh out the character on the page.

 I mentioned writing out a supporting character’s goals and motivations.
 It’s also helped me, with this particular character, to chart his arc for the novel.

 A character arc follows the same basic model as a plot arc, with inciting incident, catalyst, rising action, climax, and falling action.
-Each character should have a primarily goal he’s going after in the novel, along with some smaller ones–just like the novel overall has both a central plot and subplots.
-When charting, focus the arc on the character’s primary goal and how he changes throughout the story in order to finally either reach it or fail to.
+Each character should have a primarily goal they’re going after in the novel, along with some smaller ones–just like the novel overall has both a central plot and subplots.
+When charting, focus the arc on the character’s primary goal and how they change throughout the story in order to finally either reach it or fail to.

 (On this topic, remember that a good supporting character isn’t static.
-He needs to develop and change due to the events of the novel.
-It isn’t necessary to outright state how the character has changed, but he does need to change.)
+They need to develop and change due to the events of the novel.
+It isn’t necessary to outright state how the character has changed, but they do need to change.)

 Read from the Supporting Character’s POV

 This is a really good way of shifting from a supporting character acting simply as a plot device.
-Find all the scenes she’s in and read them back to back.
-What’s her motivation in each scene?
-What does she mean by each line and movement?
-How does her arc play out across the lot of them?
+Find all the scenes they’re in and read them back to back.
+What’s their motivation in each scene?
+What do they mean by each line and movement?
+How does their arc play out across the lot of them?
 Everything should be justifiable in the character’s mind.
-If she snaps at your narrator, it had better be because it affects not just your narrator’s arc, but hers as well.
+If they snap at your protagonist, it had better be because it affects not just your protagonist’s arc, but theirs as well.

-It’s also important to know what each character’s doing when s/he’s not in a scene.
+It’s also important to know what each character’s doing when they’re not in a scene.
 Remember that each character’s life continues beyond the page.